keenanhi/keenanhi.github.io/mini-series/getting-started/_posts/2015-04-23-Get-Started-Part-1.md

 ---
-title: Get Started Part 1 -  What is sound, really though?
+subtitle: Get Started Part 1
+title: What is sound, really though?
 layout: post
 description: "An overview of the different aspects of sound and acoustic music"
 soundcloud: "off"